I’m often asked: “How do I find people in my area that share my interest in preparedness?”

-I recommend nine web sites (seven free and two paid) for making connections–whether you are looking to join or form a retreat group, or even for someone looking looking for a “prepper” spouse.
+I recommend nine web sites (seven free and two paid) for making connections–whether you are looking to join or form a retreat group, or even for someone looking for a “prepper” spouse.
+They are:

-– – The Prepper Groups [“Meet-up”] web page–a free service courtesy
+– – The Prepper Groups [“Meet-up”] web page–a free service.

 – – PrepperLink.com